yanboishere/Chain.Food/README.md

 The numbers are astonishing.

+And the most important,there's still many people were hunger.

+## 828 million people worldwide face hunger - 2022 State of Food Security and Nutrition in the World Report

 This food waste could have been avoided...but **why not put it back for reuse?**

 So,This is the main problem that our project aims to solve: